The Senior Center will be closed on the following days:

 July 28 2021

 Yes, we are finally reopening; and we can’t wait to see you!
 As we reopen, your health and safety are our priorities.
 We are reopening with a graduated process along with the following guidelines.

-Due to the DELTA variant, only vaccinated individuals may participate until further notice.
+Only vaccinated individuals may participate until further notice.
 If you have a medical exemption, it is recommended that you remain at home.
-Only one class will be permitted in the building at a time.
+Although the mask mandate has been lifted in many places, the Senior Center still requires them.
+If you do not have one, one will be provided when you come.

 A graduated process will be used to reopen, not only to ensure that participants are safe, but to allow the volunteers the time needed to adjust to new processes and procedures.